2018 United States House of Representatives elections in New Jersey: District 12

 The 12th district is based in Central Jersey and includes parts of Mercer, Middlesex, Somerset and Union counties.
 The district is known for its research centers and educational institutions such as Princeton University, Institute for Advanced Study, Johnson & Johnson and Bristol-Myers Squibb.
-The incumbent is Democrat Bonnie Watson Coleman, who has represented the district since 2015.
-She was re-elected to a second term with 63% of the vote in 2016.
+Incumbent Democrat Bonnie Watson Coleman, who had represented the district since 2015, ran for re-election.
+She was re-elected with 63% of the vote in 20.
+The district had a PVI of +.